emainta/scaredEyes_beta/README.md

 # Fear
 ## Scared Eyes
-Reactive Visual made in Processing
+Visual of two 2D scared eyes made in Processing.
+This is part of a bigger visual perfomance I made for Politecnico di Milano on December 2019.